 With the advance of wireless telecom technology, the number of data and the size of a data to be communicated are large.
-Thus, the technologies developed to support telecom service are shifted to support data communication.
+Starting from the 4th generation wireless telecom, the technologies being used to supporting telecom service are changed to the technologies being used to supporting data communication.
 No matter to communicate a text, a voice or a video over a telecom network, the key technology is first to convert the text, the voice or the video to data.
 On the receiver side, the data is then converted back to the text, the voice or the video.